Skip to main content

 Associate Director of Academic Programs I daw038@ucsd.edu

-Danielle enjoys writing creative nonfiction, taking herself on artist dates, experimenting with new kitchen gadgets, biking to the ocean, and hanging out with her family in the sunshine.
+Danielle enjoys writing creative nonfiction, dabbling with art projects, biking to the ocean, and hanging out with her family in the sunshine.

 Associate Director of Academic Programs I jacrawfo@ucsd.edu